 Import and export

 Importing medicinal cannabis into Victoria is permitted provided the relevant import licence and permit have been granted by the Commonwealth ODC.
-The importer will also need to hold a Victorian licence allowing possession and wholesale supply of cannabis material (discussed below under Victorian Regulations) before import approval may be granted by the ODC.

 For information on the ODC import licence and permit and how to apply, visit the importation of controlled substances section on the ODC website.

 Victorian organisations seeking to export medicinal cannabis will require a licence and a permit issued by the ODC under the Customs (Prohibited Exports) Regulations 1958.
 The medicinal cannabis product must also be listed on the Australian Register of Therapeutic Goods.
 For further information on the requirements and how to apply for an export licence and permit, visit the ODC website on export of controlled substances.